 How to make a complaint

-If you wish to raise a complaint or give feedback you can use:
+If you wish to raise a complaint or give feedback you can either:

-- Online feedback form and select Energy and Mining in the first drop down box
+- Submit via our Online feedback form (select Energy and Mining in the first drop down box)

-If you are deaf, or have a hearing or speech impairment contact us through:
+If you are deaf, or have a hearing or speech impairment, please contact us through:

 We accept anonymous complaints and will carry out an investigation of the issues raised where there is enough information provided.